alokwhitewolf/Guided-Attention-Inference-Network/README.md

 ![Image](media/modification.jpg)

 * Next we train the network as per the GAIN update rule.
 However in this implementation I have also  considered the segmentation loss along with the
 GAIN updates/loss.
 This is because, I found using only the GAIN updates though did lead to convergence of losses, but also resulted in quite a significant dip in segmentation accuracies.
-Also, the fully connected ayers are freezed and are not updated during this step.
+In this step, the fully connected ayers are freezed and are not updated.

 ## Loss Curves
 ### For classification training